 The disadvantage of focusing on equilibrium solutions is that they are not a realistic representation of the expected state of the boundary layer.
 Such solutions would only be expected to be physically representative in the limit when the adjustment timescale of the boundary layer is much shorter than the timescale over which the forcing changes.
 Schubert et al. (1979) showed that the adjustment time scale to MLM equilibrium is about one week for boundary layer depth and one day for thermodynamic fields, which implies that the history is important to any particular realization of the boundary layer state.
-Even so, one could imagine that the equilibrium of the MLM is at least a good indicator of the expected state of any particular realization, i.e., cloud equilibria are likely to be cloudy, and cloud-free equilibria are likely to be cloud free, especially when the model forcing time scale is long, such as seasonal or monthly mean.
+Even so, one could imagine that the equilibrium of the MLM is at least a good indicator of the expected state of any particular realization, i.e., cloudy equilibria are likely to be cloudy, and cloud-free equilibria are likely to be cloud free.
 This motivates our working hypothesis, which is that the statistics of the MLM equilibria capture essential aspects of the actual boundary layer.
 Given this distinction, we note that the failure of the MLM to reproduce the observed climatological relationships may just as well stem from the failure of our equilibrium hypothesis as from an intrinsic shortcoming of the MLM.